LarssonOliver/si-printer-bridge/firmware/README.md

 ## Install

-Hold down the `BOOTSEL` button on the Pico while plugging in the USB cable.
+Hold the `BOOTSEL` button pressed on the Pico while plugging in the USB cable.
 It should show up as a USB storage device.
 Drag-and-drop the `uf2` binary from the build directory onto the device.
 The Pico should automatically restart and run the firmware.